brandnpatterson/hello-webpack/README.md

 # Hello Webpack

-This is a development environment that uses Webpack to generate html, bundle preprocessed styles, scripts, and watch files that live reload with Webpack Dev Server.
+This is a development environment that uses Webpack to generate html, bundle preprocessed scripts / styles, and watch files to reloaded with Webpack Dev Server.

-It also includes a production environment that uses Extract Text Webpack Plugin to generate a CSS file and minifies all files.
+It also includes a production environment that minifies JS and uses Extract Text Webpack Plugin to generate minified CSS.

 ## Prerequisites